datamat/timealign/README.md

 The easiest way to use any of the functions in the `timealign` package would be to install the CRAN version.
 However, this options does not exist yet.

 ## Package contents
-Each function can be found in the complete R script called `timealgin.R`.
+Each function can be found in the complete R script called `timealign.R`.

 ### Descriptivion of functions
 - `tsalign`	 This is main function, where a data.frame is filled into a complete and perfectly aligned timestamp at the given resolution.